kalvin-eliazord/Corty_Console_Injector/README.md

 # Corty Console Injector
-A console app that will scan all process to injected into the selected one a DLL with the LoadLibraryA Windows API function.
+A console app that will scan all process and inject into the selected one a DLL with the LoadLibraryA function.

 ## Features
 - Process Page